Yaqub Aq Qoyunlu: Reign

-Under Ya'qub, the realm remained the same size as that of his father, and the institutions of realm was strengthened.
+Under Ya'qub, the realm remained the same size as that of his father, and the institutions of the realm were strengthened.
 He retained the same ranks and land-grants that his subjects had received from his father.
 He did, however, launch a land reform in order to consolidate his realm, creating a stable government.
 The Aq Qoyunlu used a political system based on the old iqta' (land grants) which had been in use since the pre-Seljuk period.
 This system, known as the soyurghal (benefice), had been in use since the time of the Jalayirid Sultanate.
 It excluded the owner of an iqta from taxation, and also made him autonomous.
-The reform was set in motion by Ya'qubs tutor and wakil Qazi Isa Savaji.
+The reform was set in motion by Ya'qub's tutor and wakil Qazi Isa Savaji.

 The religious scholar and historian Fazlallah Khunji Isfahani (died 1521) condemned the abolition of the soyurghal, claiming that it had disturbed many of the religious scholars in Shiraz.
-The Encyclopaedia Islamica considers the truthness of his claim uncertain, stating that; "It must be reiterated that his information on the impact of these reforms mainly refers to Fars, however it is virtually the only contemporary source on the topic and therefore central to any understanding of it.
+The Encyclopaedia Islamica considers the truthfulness of his claim uncertain, stating that: "It must be reiterated that his information on the impact of these reforms mainly refers to Fars, however it is virtually the only contemporary source on the topic and therefore central to any understanding of it.
 His stance is clearly partisan since the reforms seem to have adversely affected his relatives."
 The qadi (chief judge) of Fars, Jalal al-Din Davani (died 1502), also opposed the reforms of Ya'qub, which worsened their relations.
 Together with Abu-Yazid al-Davani and Maulana Muhammad al-Muhyavi, Davani sent letters to Qazi Isa Savaji to protest these reforms.
 After Ya'qub's death, the land reform was cancelled.

 Ya'qub became severely ill and died on 24 December 1490 in Karabakh.
 A number of scholars believe that he was poisoned by his wife.
 The leading figures of the confederation installed his eight-year-old son Baysunghur on the throne to increase their own power.
 This marked the start of the decline of the Aq Qoyunlu.

 Imperial ideology

 Contemporary depiction of Yaqub-bey and his court.
-Shahnameh (Fateh‘s Album) Tabriz c.
-1470-80.
+Shahnameh (Fateh's Album) Tabriz c.
+1470–80.

 The Aq Qoyunlu displayed their legitimacy by rebuilding ruined Ilkhanate buildings, including the palace of Ujan near Tabriz, originally founded by Ghazan.
 By including areas which had represented kingship in their court ceremonials, the Aq Qoyunlu were to use the customs of their predecessors, in order to strengthen their own kingship.
-This practise had been adopted from the Ilkhanate themselves, who rebuilt Sasanian buildings, notably the palace of Shiz (Takht-e Soleymān).
+This practice had been adopted from the Ilkhanate themselves, who rebuilt Sasanian buildings, notably the palace of Shiz (Takht-e Soleymān).
 Aq Qoyunlu historiography represents Ya'qub hunting around the palace of Ujan in the same manner as the Sasanian monarch Bahram V.

 Family

-Yaqub Beg had a consort, Gawhar-Sultan Khanum.
-They had two sons and a daughter:
+Yaqub Beg had two known consorts.
+Gawhar-Sultan Khanum, daughter of the Shirvanshah Farrukh Yasar, was the mother of Baysunghur Beg and Sultan Murad.
+Begijan Khatun, daughter of Sulayman Beg Bijan, was the mother of Hasan Beg.
+His known children included: